Skip sidebar anchor links

 Yes.
 There are four types of funds.

 The largest source of funding for state agencies is the federal government.
 Arizona receives over $29 billion in federal dollars.
-The General Fund provides nearly $18 billion.
-Other funds include $5 billion appropriated by the legislature and $13 billion non-appropriated funds.
+The General Fund provides nearly $16 billion.
+Other funds include over $5 billion appropriated by the legislature and more than $14 billion in non-appropriated funds.
 Non-appropriated funds are funds that agencies may spend without being authorized by the legislature.

 How much does Arizona rely on federal funds?